What is Adult Family Care (AFC)?

 - You must be approved for Adult Family Care by a physician and an Aging Services Access Point (ASAP).

 Caregivers can be a non-custodial parent, a family member or a non-family member.
 However, caregivers cannot be spouses, parents of minor children, or legally responsible relatives.

-Caregivers must be approved by the program (interview, references, agency background checks, CORI check and eligable to provide 24-hour supervision).
+Caregivers must be approved by the Arc of Greater Plymouth (interview, references, agency background checks, and eligible to provide 24-hour supervision).
 A caregiver’s responsibilities may include: